 In order to build a healthy, sustainable, and durable construction, materials and house elements have to be carefully considered.
 Insulation is one of the keys to making your house comfortable and the interior pleasant.
 If you are looking to improve bills and save money on energy consumption, insulation can also be the solution.

 Why insulate?
 What are the main locations in the prefabricated house where to install insulation?
 How to evaluate the efficiency of materials, and what is the choice of products?

 This month, we focus on building insulation.

 The main objective when installing insulation in a building is to reduce heat loss, but from one material to another, many benefits can come along.
 The proper insulation, also adapted to the construction, will provide you with many advantages.

-Many insulation products possess several features and insulating properties, in addition to thermal ones.
-While maintaining ideal hygrometric balance, products, which contain air, are able to catch the sound.
+Many insulation products possess several features and insulating properties in addition to thermal ones.
+While maintaining an ideal hygrometric balance, products, which contain air, are able to catch the sound.
 Therefore, they offer adequate acoustic insulation, providing privacy, reducing disturbances, and improving reverberation in a room.

 The elements and parts of a building, which can be insulated at an early stage of the